 In such ghastly conditions, you might not expect art to thrive.
 But that’s because you’re underestimating the flourishing nature of art.
 Afghan rugs come from the remote villages of Afghanistan, where there’s no sign of modernity and the government.
 Literally, everything depends on livestock and land, including food, clothes, and rugs.

 Handmade rugs have always been one of the most prominent embodiments of art in the east.
 The local weavers produce rugs with vastly available materials and can simply outlive their creator.
 Those artworks remain as living proof of how the rug artisans perceived the world — a hand-knotted photograph or painting.

 The difference in the patterns of rugs comes from the different stories of their weavers.
 When the weaver lives in a calm and soothing environment, floral patterns with animals dancing around it appear on the rug.
 When the weaver’s homeland is in war, hunting scenes and battlefields become their choice of rug pattern.

 For example, you can see guns, tanks, and warplanes on some kilims and rugs coming from Afghanistan after frustration from civil wars for 20 years.

-That phrase “family business” doesn’t just indicate that her Rug Store in Louisville, KY, is founded and run by a family; it means a close-tie network of rug artisans collaborating like members of a family.
+That phrase “family business” doesn’t just indicate that his Rug Store in Louisville, KY, is founded and run by a family; it means a close-tie network of rug artisans collaborating like members of a family.

-Most Oriental rugs in Sophia’s rug store are made by female rug artisans in developing countries.
+Most Oriental rugs in David’s rug store are made by female rug artisans in developing countries.
 In those regions, rug weaving might be the only way to survive for the women facing many challenges to enter society.

-Among all, Afghan women had a spectacular place in Sophia’s heart because of their mesmerizing and best-selling Afghan rugs.
+Among all, Afghan women had a spectacular place in David’s heart because of their mesmerizing and best-selling Afghan rugs.
 These rugs are like open books.
 They reflect the stories that Afghan women want to share by hand-knotting colorful wool and silk threads.